 Practicing self-love also encourages us to maximize self-belief and help build our self-confidence.
 It also has a significant part to play in mastering self-control helping you live life at a more purposeful and self-acceptance level.

-If self-love builds confidence, it gives you the motivation to start wining and enjoy peak experiences.
-Positive love makes you see more the good things in life more clearly and to creates steps for a brighter future.
+If self-love builds confidence, it gives you the motivation to start winning and enjoy peak experiences.
+Positive love makes you see the good things in life more clearly and to creates steps for a brighter future.